-From time to time, users ask if it would be safe to delete log files for the OASIS database, especially when the server is running critically low on disc space.
-In response to this, Ingen Software strongly urges users to truncate the OASIS log file and store the truncated log file on a safe local hard drive.
-If automatic backups are set up, the OASIS log file will be truncated automatically daily.
-This document discusses the importance of the oasis.log file and solutions for managing log files when the server is running low on disc space.
+Occasionally, users ask if it would be safe to delete log files for the OASIS database, especially when the server runs critically low on disc space.
+This article discusses the importance of the oasis.log file and solutions for managing log files when disc space is limited.
 Caution: do not delete the oasis.log file.
-This will cause system failure.
+This will cause a system failure.

 Understanding Sybase Database Technology and Log Files

 OASIS uses SAP Sybase SQL Anywhere.
-This is a relational database that uses internal recovery technology, allowing databases to automatically recover during system failures.
+This relational database uses internal recovery technology, allowing databases to recover during system failures automatically.
 This system uses the following files:

 - oasis.db- this is the OASIS database.

 - oasis.log- this is the active log (recovery) file.
-This file is used by Ingen Software to restore your system if problems occur with the database.
+Ingen Software uses this file to restore your system if problems occur with the database.

 - ######XX.LOG- these are inactive recovery files.
-Note: these files will always be named with six numbers, two letters, and the "log" extension.
+These files will always be named with six numbers, two letters, and the "log" extension.

 However, the size of the oasis.log file will continuously grow.
-If a verified backup system is in the place, the oasis.log file should be truncated periodically.
-For more information, click here.
+If a verified backup system is in place, the oasis.log file should be truncated periodically.

 Understanding the Truncation Process